geotrip/AtollIslandsInGEE/README.md

 };
 ```

 Also note that both the Landsat 8 and Landsat 7 NDSV code snippets are functions, and thus must be called on the image object (which contains the required bands) to produce an NDSV image.
-As this is generally done after your image collection has been reduced to a single image (i.e. your final composite) you do not need to use .map() (though you could if you wanted to apply NDSV to every image in a collection).
+As this is generally done after your image collection has been reduced to a single image (i.e. your final composite) you do not need to use *map()* (though you could if you wanted to apply NDSV to every image in a collection).
 Instead, it is simply called like so:

 ```javascript
 var nd = toNDSVLS7(image)